-Additionally, ERISA can apply to other benefit offerings, such as employee assistance programs (EAPs) and wellness programs, if these arrangements provide significant benefits in the nature of medical care or are staffed by healthcare professionals.
+Additionally, ERISA can apply to other benefit offerings, such as EAPs and wellness programs, if these arrangements provide medical care or are staffed by healthcare professionals.
+For example, many employer-sponsored EAPs provide counseling by trained professionals and thus would be subject to ERISA.
 The ongoing payment of severance benefits can also potentially create an ERISA plan.
 Accordingly, applying ERISA to certain benefit types will require an evaluation of the particular facts and circumstances; employers should engage counsel for assistance with this assessment.